 Besides the suspended ones, there are other dust mites in bedding, covers, and rugs.
 It is equally important to clean these areas and avoid sources of allergens, like smoking in the house.
-Changing air filters is essential to get rid of worn-out filters, and increasing the cleaner’s efficiency.
+Changing air filters is essential to eliminate worn-out filters and increase the cleaner’s efficiency.

 How Long Should You Run An Air Purifier?

 You should run an air purifier for at least 12 hours a day.